Non-Directional Satin

 A Non-Directional Satin finish is considered a random orbital finish achieved by sanding with coated abrasive pads, with no specific direction of the grain.
 This particular finish is often applied to a variety of metal types for use in elevators and escalators.#6 Satin Finish

-Similar to #4 except an even finer and smoother appearance.
+How Is the #6 Satin Finish Produced?
+The #6 satin finish is similar to #4, but with an even finer and smoother appearance.
 After initial polishing, the final finish is achieved by polishing with a 240-320 grit abrasive belt.
-This particular finish is most often applied to 304 Stainless Steel for use across a wide range of...Cross-Grain Satin
+This results in the finer texture while...Cross-Grain Satin

 A cross-grain satin finish is achieved by sanding with coated abrasive pads, in a cross-hatch pattern.
 This particular finish is often applied to stainless steel for use in architectural projects.#4 Satin Finish

-The industry standard satin finish is similar to #3 except more refined looking and a smoother appearance.
-After initial polishing, the final finish is achieved by polishing with 120-180 grit abrasive belt.
-This particular finish is most often applied to 304 Stainless...#3 Satin Finish
+How Is the #4 Satin Finish Produced?
+The #4 satin finish is similar to #3, except more refined looking and featuring a smoother appearance.
+After initial polishing, the final finish is achieved by polishing with a 120-180 grit abrasive belt. #4 Finish Use Cases As...#3 Satin Finish

-A #3 finish is achieved by polishing the metal type on a wide belt machine using coated abrasive belts.
+What Is a #3 Satin Finish?
+A #3 satin finish is achieved by polishing the metal type on a wide belt machine using coated abrasive belts.
 Traditionally, this results in a coarser appearance as the final polishing is done with a 100-120 grit abrasive belt.
-This particular finish is most often applied...
+The #3 finish...![#2B/Mill Finish](https://polishedmetals.com/wp-content/uploads/2020/09/Stainless-Steel-shutterstock_661808035.jpg)